 The Lottery is a member of the Multi-State Lottery (MUSL), which operates the semi-weekly POWERBALL® jackpot lotto game, the HOT LOTTO® game, and the MEGA MILLIONS® jackpot game on behalf of participating state lotteries.
 MUSL is currently comprised of 33 member state lotteries, including the District of Columbia and the United States Virgin Islands.
 MUSL is managed by a Board of Directors, which is comprised of the lottery directors or their designee from each of the party states.
 The Board of Directors' responsibilities to administer the Multi-State Lottery Powerball, Hot Lotto, and Mega Millions games are performed by advisory committees or panels staffed by officers and independent contractors appointed by the board.
-These officers and consultants serve at the pleasure of the board and the board financing of MUSL, while the board contracts the annual independent audit.
+These officers and consultants serve at the pleasure of the board and the board prescribes their powers, duties and qualifications.
+The Executive Committee carries out the budgeting and financing of MUSL, while the board contracts the annual independent audit.
 A copy of the audit may be obtained by writing to the Multi-State Lottery Association, 1701-48th Street, Suite 210, West Des Moines, Iowa 50266-6723.

 Each MUSL member sells game tickets through its agents and makes weekly wire transfers to the MUSL in an amount equivalent to the total prize pool less the amount of prizes won in each state.
 Lesser prizes are paid directly to the winners by each member lottery.
 The prize pool for POWERBALL®, HOT LOTTO® and MEGA MILLIONS® is 50% of each drawing period's sales, with minimum jackpot levels.
-The Lottery's revenues and expenses from MUSL games participation for the month ended March 31, 2017 and fiscal year-to-date is as follows:
+The Lottery's revenues and expenses from MUSL games participation for the month ended April 30, 2017 and fiscal year-to-date is as follows: